OpenVoiceOS/community-docs/docs/friends.md

 ## <img src='https://neon.ai/sites/default/files/neon-ai-artificial-intelligence_1.png' card_color='#FEE255' width='50' height='50' style='vertical-align:bottom'/> NeonGecko

-Neon was one the first projects ever to adopt ovos-core as a library to build their own voice assistant, Neon works closely together with OVOS and both projects are mostly intercompatible
+Neon was one of the first projects ever to adopt ovos-core as a library to build their own voice assistant, Neon works closely together with OVOS and both projects are mostly compatible

 You find the website [here](https://neon.ai) and the source code [here](https://github.com/NeonGeckoCom)